 All of the above helps to keep your Council Tax lower than in those Council areas where Councillors’ allowances are paid under an Allowance Scheme.

 Councillors volunteer their time freely for the benefit of Bradpole Civil Parish and all residents of the Community.

 Bradpole Parish Council Meetings and how they work

 Normally held on the first Thursday of each month in the Village Hall in Higher Street.
-Calendar of Meetings
+Calendar

 All members of the public and Press are welcome to attend and listen to the Council in action.

 An Agenda is published on Parish Council notice boards and on this website at least three days before the meeting.